-1.1 Architecture of traditional High Performance Computing (HPC) systems 4
+Architecture of traditional High Performance Computing (HPC) systems 4

-1.2 Architecture of data parallel systems 6
+Architecture of data parallel systems 6

-1.3 HDFS Architecture 7
+HDFS Architecture 7

-1.4 Break down the execution of MapReduce application wordcount 9
+The breakdown of the execution of MapReduce application wordcount 9

-2.1 Taxonomy 16
+- 16

-2.2 OpenMP stack 18
+OpenMP stack 18

-2.3 OpenMP C program example 19
+OpenMP C program example 19

-2.4 Dryad ecosystem 26
+Dryad ecosystem 26

-2.5 Sector system architecture 27
+Sector system architecture 27

-2.6 Sawzall example 30
+Sawzall example 30

-2.7 HIVE system architecture 31
+HIVE system architecture 31

-3.1 Job run time with the number of nodes varied 40
+Job run time with the number of nodes varied 40

-3.2 Job run time for different configurations 42
+Job run time for different configurations 42

-3.3 Average run time of map tasks 44
+Average run time of map tasks 44

-3.4 Average run time slowdown of map tasks 45
+Average run time slowdown of map tasks 45

-4.1 Typical network topology 51
+Typical network topology 52

-4.2 An example of MapReduce scheduling 53
+54

-4.3 The deduction sketch for the relationship between system factors and data locality 56
+An example of MapReduce scheduling 56

-1.1 An example showing Hadoon scheduling is not ontimal 58
+The deduction sketch for the relationship between system factors and data locality 59

-4.5 50
+An example showing Hadoop scheduling is not optimal 61

-4.5 Algorithm skeleton of Isap-sched 61
+Algorithm skeleton of Isap-sched 64

-4.6 Algorithm skeleton of heterogeneity aware lsap-sched 64
+Algorithm skeleton of heterogeneity aware lsap-sched 67

-4.7 Single-cluster performance 65
+Architecture of data parallel systems

-4.8 Cross-cluster performance 66 4.9 Impact of various factors on the goodness of data locality and Comparison of real trace and simulation result 70 4.10 Comparison of data locality (varied the num. of nodes) 71 4.11 Comparison of data locality (varied rep. factor and the num. of tasks) 72 4.12 Comparison of data locality cost (with equal net. bw.)
-73 4.13 Comparison of DLC with 50% idle slots 74 4.14 Comparison of DLC with 20% idle slots 75 4.15 Comparison of DLC w/ rep. factor varied 75 4.16 Tradeoffs between fairness and data locality 82 5.1 Examples of task splitting and task consolidation.
+4.8 Single-cluster performance 68 4.9 Cross-cluster performance 69 4.10 Impact of various factors on the goodness of data locality and Comparison of real trace and simulation result 73 4.11 Comparison of data locality (varied the num. of nodes) 75 4.12 Comparison of data locality (varied rep. factor and the num. of tasks) 75 4.13 Comparison of data locality cost (with equal net. bw.)
+76 4.14 Comparison of DLC with 50% idle slots 77 4.15 Comparison of DLC with 20% idle slots 78 4.16 Comparison of DLC w/ rep. factor varied 78 4.17 Tradeoffs between fairness and data locality 85 5.1 Examples of task splitting and task consolidation.
 Arrows are scheduling decisions.
-Each node has one map slot and block $B_i$ is the input of task $T_i$ 88 5.2 Algorithm skeleton of Aggressive Split 91 5.3 Different ways to split tasks (Processing time is the same).
+Each node has one map slot and block B_i is the input of task T_i 91 5.2 Algorithm skeleton of Aggressive Split 94 5.3 Different ways to split tasks (Processing time is the same).
 Dashed boxes represent newly spawned tasks.
-93 5.4 Algorithm skeleton of Aggressive Split with Prior Knowledge 94 5.5 Different ways to arrange the execution of a job 99 5.6 Multiple scheduled jobs (Each uses all resources for execution) 99 5.7 Single-Job test results (Gaussian distribution is used) 102 5.8 Single-Job test results (Real profiled distribution is used) 103 5.9 Multi-Job test results (task execution time is the same for a job) 104 5.10 Multi-Job test results (job execution time is the same) 104 6.1 Algorithm skeleton of STM 110 6.2 Algorithm skeleton of LTM 112 6.3 Scheduling with native Hadoop and resource stealing 114 6.4 Run map-only rep-grep in a homogeneous environment 117 6.5 Run map-only rep-grep with straggler nodes.
-There are two straggler nodes for (a) and (b), and four straggler nodes for (c) and (d) $\ldots \ldots \ldots$ 119 6.6 Reduce-mostly modified grep 120 6.7 Experiment with other workload 121 7.1 Hierarchical MapReduce (HMR) architecture 125
+96 5.4 Algorithm skeleton of Aggressive Split with Prior Knowledge 97 5.5 Different ways to arrange the execution of a job 102 5.6 Multiple scheduled jobs (Each uses all resources for execution) 102 5.7 Single-Job test results (Gaussian distribution is used) 105 5.8 Single-Job test results (Real profiled distribution is used) 106 5.9 Multi-Job test results (task execution time is the same for a job) 107 5.10 Multi-Job test results (job execution time is the same) 107 6.1 Comparison of regular and speculative tasks 116 , 6.2 An example of native Hadoop scheduling and resource stealing 118 , 6.3 Results for ts-map ([‡] NBST: Non-Beneficial Speculative Tasks) $\ldots \ldots \ldots \ldots \ldots$ 119 , 6.4 Results for PSA-SWG 122 6.5 Results for ts -map with straggler nodes.
+There are two straggler nodes for (a) and (b), and four straggler nodes for (c) and (d) $\ldots \ldots \ldots$ 123 , 6.6 Job run time for reduce-mostly applications 125 , 6.7 Job run time for network-intensive application mr-wc 126 , 6.8 Job run time for IO-intensive workload 127

-7.2 Hierarchical MapReduce (HMR) architecture with multiple global controllers 127 7.3 Number of running map tasks for an Autodock MapReduce instance 131 7.4 Number of map tasks executed on each node 132 7.5 Execution time of tasks in different clusters 133 7.6 Execution time of tasks in different clusters (even data distribution) 134 7.7 The number of tasks and execution time in different clusters 135 7.8 Hybrid MapReduce (HyMR) architecture 137 7.9 HyMR workflows 138
+7.1 Hierarchical MapReduce (HMR) architecture 130 7.2 Hierarchical MapReduce (HMR) architecture with multiple global controllers 132 7.3 Number of running map tasks for an Autodock MapReduce instance 136 7.4 Number of map tasks executed on each node 136 7.5 Execution time of tasks in different clusters 137 7.6 Execution time of tasks in different clusters (even data distribution) 139 7.7 The number of tasks and execution time in different clusters 140 7.8 Hybrid MapReduce (HyMR) architecture 142 7.9 HyMR workflows 143